Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 No matter where you end up staying, here’s what you need to know when staying in Shanghai:

-2. Staying with pets: Did you know there are plenty of hotels in Shanghai where you can stay with pets?
-You can search on booking.com and filter for hotels that accept pets inside the room, dogs and cats!
+2. Staying with pets: Did you know there are plenty of hotels in Shanghai that allow pets?
+You can search on booking.com and filter for hotels that accept pets inside the room, dogs, and cats!
 Even the W Hotel accepts pets!

 4. Language: International hotels often have English-speaking staff, but not all of them, even among the bigger hotel brands.
 You’d be surprised!
 Get Google Translate ready (if you have a VPN), but WeChat works best.
 You can also scan Chinese text and translate it with WeChat.